Hi Parents! Welcome to Project SOME.

 TWO FEES – spread across several payments to ease the upfront costs.

-As mentioned, pricing depends on which registration phase you select — you can find all terms in the Parent Package.
+As mentioned, pricing depends on which registration phase you select — you can find this info in the Parent Package available each semester once coursework is calendared.
 Meanwhile…

-Early, Term & Late Phases: There are two fees, one flat and another for the a la carte courses you select.
-The flat fee is under $800 for the entire semester, covering everything from materials to space usage to during-term consults, and 24/7 access to your hub.
-All course fees are set by the instructor and are ~$450 each for a full 16-weeks of top-flight instruction taught by university professors.
+Early, Term & Late Phases: There are two fees.
+There’s the one flat fee, and the other is for the a la carte courses you select.
+The flat fee is under $800 for the entire 16-week semester, covering everything from materials to space usage, from insurance to consults, plus 24/7 access to your private info hubs.
+All course fees are set by the instructor each semester and are approximately $450 each for a full 16-weeks of top-flight instruction, taught by caring, expert, university professors.
 Sibling discounts are available.

-Limited Registration: The small flat fee and one/two course fees are due at sign-up.
+Limited Registration is its own bundle, with all fees due at sign-up.
 There is no sibling discount.

 HOW EACH OF THE COURSES RUN

 In between each course, there’s a glorious 30-minute break.
 Teens use the break to clear their head, eat, chat, do homework, study together, take a walk, go on their phones 😉 …they do what teens do.
-This also serves to create necessary community.
+This also serves to create necessary community between them.
 Yay!

 NYC-based